civican/legisinfo/42-1/bills/C-83/bill_text.md

   **(2)** The Service shall give the Correctional Investigator, as defined in Part III, a copy of its report referred to in subsection (1).

-> **Explanatory Note**:
-> New.

 ### Section 6

-Paragraph 28(c) of the French version of the Act is replaced by the following:
+  ****(1)**** **The portion of section 28 of the Act before paragraph (a) is replaced by the following:**

-l'existence de programmes et **de** services qui lui conviennent et sa volonté d'y participer **ou d'en bénéficier**.

-> **Explanatory Note**:
-> Relevant portion of section 28:
-> *Existing Text*:
+### Section 28

-> > If a person is or is to be confined in a penitentiary, the Service shall take all reasonable steps to ensure that the penitentiary in which they are confined is one that provides them with an environment that contains only the necessary restrictions, taking into account
+    If a person is or is to be confined in a penitentiary, the Service shall take all reasonable steps to ensure that the penitentiary in which they are confined is one that provides them with the least restrictive environment for that person, taking into account

-> >
-> > the availability of appropriate programs and services and the person's willingness to participate in those programs.
+  ****(2)**** Paragraph 28(c) of the French version of the Act is replaced by the following:

+    l'existence de programmes et de services qui lui conviennent et sa volonté d'y participer ou d'en bénéficier.

 ### Section 7